microsoft/Open-Use-of-Data-Agreement/O-UDA-0.1_annotated_discussion-draft.md

 ### General Disclaimer

 !!!
-The _Data_ is provided on an "as is" basis, without warranties or conditions of any kind, either express or implied including, without limitation, any warranties or conditions of title, non-infringement, merchantability or fitness for a particular purpose.
+The _Data_ are provided on an "as is" basis, without warranties or conditions of any kind, either express or implied including, without limitation, any warranties or conditions of title, non-infringement, merchantability or fitness for a particular purpose.

 ### Limit on Liability